Locally analytic vectors and rings of periods: Structure of the paper

 \section{Structure of the paper}

 The first section of the paper recalls the theory of classical rings of periods and the theory of $(\phi,\Gamma)$-modules and the rings it involves.
 The second section recalls the theory of locally and pro-analytic vectors.
-In \S 3, we recall the main results from \cite{Ber14SenLa} and develop the framework of the rings $\B\crochu$, proving theorem \ref{theo intro Bcrochu compute Ban}.
-We explain in \S 4 how this framework recovers classical Sen theory for $\Bdrplus$-representations, and we compute what $(\B_{\dR}^+)^{H_K,\la}$ looks like in some particular cases mainly the Lubin-Tate one).
-Section 5 is dedicated to how we recover $(\phi,\Gamma)$-modules theory in our framework, and we explain what happens in the anticyclotomic case.
-In \S 6, we explain what we expect to happen in general when trying to generalize $(\phi,\Gamma)$-modules theory by using locally analytic vectors, and prove the particular case of the conjecture.
-Finally, \S 7 is devoted to the applications to trianguline representations and towards the construction of rings of trianguline periods.
+In \S 3, we recall the main results from \cite{Ber14SenLa}.
+We explain in \S 4 how this framework recovers classical Sen theory for $\Bdrplus$-representations, and we compute what $(\B_{\dR}^+)^{H_K,\la}$ looks like in some particular cases with emphasis on the Lubin-Tate one.
+In section 5 we explain how $(\phi,\Gamma)$-modules theory is recovered through our framework.
+In \S 6, we explain what we expect to happen in general when trying to generalize $(\phi,\Gamma)$-modules theory by using locally analytic vectors, prove the particular case of the conjecture and highlight some problems which may arise in the anticyclotomic case.
+The computations of locally analytic vectors in Robba rings is done in \S 7.
+Finally, \S 8 is devoted to the applications to trianguline representations and towards a construction of rings of trianguline periods.